aretasg/findORF/README.md

 **The script was written in and intended to be used with Python 3.6 although it should work with Python 2.7.**

-To start using the script simply run the findORF.py script while fions.py and TABLE1.DAT is located in the same directory. findORF.py supports multiple CLI options supplied by the user:
+To start using the script simply run the findORF.py script while fions.py and TABLE1.DAT are located in the same directory. findORF.py supports multiple CLI options supplied by the user:

 * -i <file name> a flag to specify the filename and/or the directory (note that this is the only required option);